Difficult words: glossary for young entrepreneurs

 - Starting

 You are young and want to start a business.
 You have already heard and read a lot about it.
 But some words are new: what do they actually mean?
-This glossary will help you know exactly what we mean by words such as eenmanszaak and btw.
+This glossary will help you know exactly what we mean by words such as eenmanszaak and liability.

 Starting your own business when you are young also means learning about words you had never heard before.
 That is how it was for young entrepreneur Max van de Kelft: “I did find information especially for young entrepreneurs, but I also saw difficult words.
 To properly understand the information about starting a company, a list with all the difficult words and their explanations would help.”